+4. Attend Birthing & Parenting Classes

 Getting prepared for birth and after can relieve much of the anxiety you may feel.
 You will learn about pregnancy and childbirth, and likely realize that all the emotions you are experiencing are normal.
 Know that you are not alone.

 Attend prenatal classes and meet other women going through pregnancy, too.
 The breathing and concentration exercises you will learn for childbirth can help you relax now.
 By knowing what to expect and being prepared, you can reduce any worry you may be feeling about the birth itself.
 Working with your health-care provider and support person to prepare a birth plan may help, too.~BestHealthMag

 5. Prepare to Cut Back

 Accept the fact that even if you currently can thrive on your busy and demanding lifestyle, you likely will not be able to sustain it as the pregnancy progresses and makes more physical demands on you.
 Therefore prepare yourself to cut back on what you’re doing and to allow yourself more time for rest and relaxation.
 You will need to sleep more.
 You will need to change the time you allot for meals to make sure that you can eat a balanced diet.
 You will feel better if you allow time to engage in a reasonable exercise program.
 Finally, you will need to allow yourself some “mental growth” time.
 This is time for reading, thinking, and planning for the new, incredibly important role of mother you will soon assume. ~About.com Health

 If there is any time that you deserve to get pampered it’s now!
-A massage is good for you and baby.
+A massage is good for you and the baby.
 Think of it as a health investment, not just an indulgence!

 Massage is a great way to relieve stress while also easing any physical discomfort.
 After a massage, you should be left feeling relaxed and stress-free.
 Most masseurs offer prenatal massages specially tailored to the needs of pregnant women.
 It’s important to tell the masseur you’re pregnant when you book the massage.
 Check out our massage therapists in our products and services directory. ~bellybelly.com.au